Feature-Based Interpolation and Geodesics in the Latent Spaces of Generative Models: Conclusions

 \section{Conclusions}

-In this paper we studied the problem of generating a meaningful interpolation from a previously trained generative model, either a GAN or a generative auto-encoder.
-We claim that a good interpolation should both reveal the hidden structure of the data-set, as well as be smooth and follow the true data distribution.

-In order to produce curves satisfying these conditions we define a \emph{realisticity} index of a path, which takes into account both density values and and differences between consecutive decoded images to ensure smoothness.
-The experiments show that the constructed interpolations are in general superior to the linear ones.
+We have studied the problem of producing a~meaningful latent space interpolation in pretrained generative models.
+In the paper, we claim that a~correct interpolation framework should generate paths that reveal the data hidden structure, be smooth, be composed of elements from the true data distribution, and should allow modifying the density of features during the interpolation process.
+The framework should fulfil it for different types of measures too.

+We have proposed a~general interpolation framework that meets these requirements through a~definition of a~cost function utilising a~kernel distance and by defining the notion of a~$\ri$-optimality, which prefers to guide the path through areas of high data probability, resulting in objects close to the data manifold.
+Thanks to this definition, it is possible to find a~continuous path rapidly using a~dedicated neural network.
+This definition corresponds to geodesics search in a~Riemann structure of the latent.

+Such a~framework permits to modify a~path between two fixed end-points in such a way that additional features are met.
+This, and the whole framework definition, allows for path generation for already trained models.
+In the experiments, we have used available implementations of the Pioneer network without changing anything in them, a Glow network, a StackGAN, or independently trained a JT-VAE for chemical purposes.
+The correctness of the backbone model, together with the $Q$ definition (see examples in \cref{sec:exp_arbitrary_secsity}), ensures that the model adheres to the distribution.

+Our approach is general enough to work in the space of measures, where we can define a~method of finding a~path between two distributions, possibly satisfying some additional criteria.
+This corresponds to the case of restricting individual attributes.
+Irrespective of whether the backbone model has has the data inherent features disentangled, the curve found together with some condition, can find a path along which that particular feature changes almost linearly, e.g. see \cref{fig:interpolation,fig:interpolation_the_same_image,fig:StackGAN_same_endpoints,fig:mol_logp,fig:mol_qed}.
+The examples show, that our solution is able to do an interpolation where the endpoints are defined with a single object, e.g. image, molecule, etc., and do a "loop" in the latent space while changing some data space feature.

+Generative models that have a~latent with a~set prior distribution are ideal tools for producing new examples that come from the training set manifold.
+Aside from sampling the latent as is, it enables us to produce paths of examples that have additional attributes.
+The proposed model enables a possibility to change the distribution along the sampling path.
+This can be useful in finding new molecules in cheminformatics, in particular when all found molecules need to be synthesizable, routes for robots that avoid obstacles, finding paths of activations in a~human brain.